 As the EU AI Act is expected to enter into force in 2024, planning for its implementation should start now.
 Early preparation of a holistic AI governance can give companies a competitive advantage in terms of time-to-market and quality of their (high-risk) AI systems.
 The requirements of the regulation are complex and organizations should in any case leverage existing compliance structures and best practices in machine learning.

-In the long run, the ability to combine quality, compliance and scaling of AI systems will be crucial for the success of companies using AI in the European market – especially vis-à-vis competitors in Asia and the US.
-Interdisciplinary competencies are necessary to create structures and processes for an AI governance that is technically, legally and organisationally fit for the future.
+In the long term, the ability to combine quality, compliance, and scalability in AI systems will determine success in the European market, particularly when competing against rivals in Asia and the United States.
+Interdisciplinary expertise is necessary to establish structures and processes for AI governance that are technically, legally, and organizationally fit for the future.

 “Companies today have the opportunity to prepare for future regulatory requirements.
 By positioning themselves as pioneers, they can gain significant competitive advantages.
 This way, artificial intelligence ‘made in Germany’ can become a true hallmark, driving digital transformation in Germany forward.”